3 ways to notify your Discord server when you upload to YouTube - with and without AWS

-Log in with your YouTube account (it doesn’t need to be the same as the channel you’re looking for uploads from).
-Get the channel ID and set the Channel ID field to that.
+Log in with your YouTube account (it doesn't need to be the same as the channel you're looking for uploads from).
+Get the channel ID or @handle and set the Channel ID field to that.

 On the free plan you get 333 daily invocations, so the minimum duration you can get for free is about every 5 minutes.
 Now we've filled out all the fields, click on "Create source" to make the channel source.
 It'll take a minute to get all the data, then you'll be prompted to select an event.
 Select the most recent one.
 This will be used to help make the message template later on.

 Next, connect your Discord account, selecting which server and channel you want to post to:

 You can now use the parts from the YouTube feed to build up the notification that will show in your Discord server.
 You can see an example below.
 The blue parts are substituted out when a new upload comes through:

 Click 'Deploy' in the top right, then you're done!
 You should see your notifications come through.
 You can further customise the workflow, adding a custom username and profile picture to the webhook that posts the notifications, by going to your workflows.

 Method 2: Lambda Party